ignasisols/LR_module2_project/README.md

-# Predicting gross worldwide box office revenue for movies produced in the US:
+# Predicting gross worldwide box office revenue for movies produced in the US

   Ignasi Sols